niklas-palm/SageMaker-YOLOv9/README.md

 3. Run test script with your endpoint

 In `test_endpoint.ipynb` there's sample code that invokes the endpoint and draws bounding boxes on the provided image.
 You can find the SageMaker endpoint name in the Cloudformation Stack outputs in the AWS console or using the AWS cli.

+> [!WARNING]
+> Make sure to remove the SageMaker endpoint types from the cloudformation you don't want to use to avoid unnecessary cost.